alta0815/filesearch/README.md

 * -n have aliases --name -> search files by this name(regex pattern)
 * -s have aliases --size -> add size in byte for all searched files
+* -d have aliases --date -> add last modified date for all searched files

 -n and -s is not required.
 In this case filesearch return all files in rootDirectory recursively.